izzyn/.cfg/README.md

 # Installation

-This is used for me as a shorthand for like 3 different guides I follow when setting up a new computer since I don't want to find all those links every time
+This is used for me as a shorthand for like 3 different guides I follow when setting up a new computer since I don't want to find all those links every time.
 Also I add some custom things specific to my installation.

 Beware that this config is used together with Arch Linux, other distros are not supported, Nix support is maybe perhaps planned.